dram/trealla/README.md

 	--http10       - use HTTP/1.0
 	--consult      - consult from STDIN
-	--dbdir=path   - root for persistent database files
+	--dbdir=path   - root for persistent database files --bn           - use bignums by default for integers

 Files can be filename[.ext] where '.ext' if not specified can be one of the following: